 The HomePod mini came out in October 2020, then Apple added a trio of colorful options during an October 2021 product event.
 Before that, the first HomePod was announced at WWDC 2017.

 So what does this tell us about the possible Apple HomePod 2 release date?
 We’re almost due for a new HomePod, whether it be later this year or sometime in 2023.
-Apple is back to bringing hardware to WWDC — it just launched the MacBook Air M2 and MacBook Pro 2022 with the Apple M2 chip — so the next HomePod could arrive at the next developer’s conference.
+Apple is back to bringing hardware to WWDC — it just launched the MacBook Air M2 and MacBook Pro 2022 with the Apple M2 chip — so the next HomePod could arrive at the next developer’s conference, if not before at its upcoming September event.

 As for the Apple HomePod 2 price, it will depend on the size and design.
 If it’s a direct follow-up to the HomePod mini, we expect it to maintain the $99 price tag.
 If it’s a larger speaker, perhaps with a display and better audio hardware, the price could fall closer to the Sonos One ($219) or original HomePod (originally $349, then $299.)